PartyDAO/party-protocol/docs/governance.md

 During the `Voting`, `Passed`, and `Ready` phases of a proposal, a Party host may unilaterally veto that proposal by calling `Party.veto()`, immediately putting the proposal in the `Defeated` state.
 At that point, no further action can be taken on the proposal.

 The rationale behind the veto power that if voting power in a Party becomes so consolidated that a bad actor can pass a malicious proposal, the party host can act as the final backstop.
-On the other hand, a party host can also stall a Party by vetoing every legitimate proposal, so Parties need to be extremely careful with who they agree to be hosts.
+On the other hand, a party host can also stall a Party by vetoing every legitimate proposal, so Parties need to be extremely careful with who their hosts are.

 ### Executing Proposals